ksadangrit/movies_industry/README.md

 _Photo by Tima Miroshnichenko from [Pexels](https://www.pexels.com/photo/cartoon-movie-showing-on-theater-screen-7991579/)_

 ## Introduction
-This case study aims to explore the dynamics of the film industry and the evolving trends across different decades.
+This case study aims to explore the dynamics of the film industry and the evolving trends across different decades and years.
 As a movie enthusiast, I find it captivating to delve into the timeless classics of each genre and understand the preferences of moviegoers.
 Furthermore, I anticipate that this study will offer valuable insights into the movie business, shedding light on the factors contributing to the success of films in terms of both profitability and audience reception.
 Such insights will undoubtedly benefit aspiring filmmakers, actors, and production companies.

 This dataset is scrapped from IMDb by Daniel Grijalva and is available to download on [Kaggle](https://www.kaggle.com/datasets/danielgrijalvas/movies).
 The dataset contains information about movies from between 1986 - 2020.

 Click here for the [license](https://creativecommons.org/publicdomain/zero/1.0/).

+### Questions
+1. What are the highest-earning movies of all time and in each decade?
+2. Have genre popularity shifted across different decades?
+3. How does the origin of movies affect their performance?
+4. Which factors strongly influence movie performance?
+5. Is there a positive correlation between budgets and revenues?

+### Objectives
+1. Analyze historical movie performance trends and identify popular trends over time.
+2. Investigate the factors contributing to the popularity and performance of movies, including the roles of directors, actors, and genres.
+3. Explore the evolution of genres across time periods and assess their implications for the movie industry.
+4. Compare movie performance metrics across various countries to discern regional preferences and trends.

+### Analysis Workflow
+* Importing data
+* Cleaning the data
+* Calculations, Analysis, and Visualizations
+* Key Findings and Recommendations

 ## Importing data
 Download the csv file for the movie data from Kaggle